lmb-freiburg/netdef_models/README.md

 ```
 ## Controller eval
 The eval method of the controller writes to the disk by default.
-To avoid writing to disk, create a Controller object and use the `eval` method available in the `net_action` member variable.
+To avoid writing to disk, create a Controller object and use the `eval` method available in the `net_actions` member variable.
 This can be useful if you want to process the output of our networks in memory and not incur additional disk I/O.

 Example usage: